2013 Nanga Parbat massacre: Attack

-At 10:00 p.m. local time on 22 June 2013, about 16 attackers entered the base camp, where foreign mountaineers who come to climb the Nanga Parbat mountains usually stay.
-The attackers then opened fire, killing 11 people, 10 mountaineers and one local guide.
-One was an American with dual Chinese citizenship; three came from Ukraine, two from Slovakia, one other from China and one from Lithuania; one a Sherpa from Nepal.
+At 10:00 p.m. local time on 22 June 2013, about 16 attackers entered the base camp below the Diamir face, where most mountaineers who come to climb Nanga Parbat stay.
+The attackers then opened fire, killing 11 people, including ten mountaineers and one local guide.
+Three came from Ukraine, two each from Slovakia and China, one each from Lithuania, Nepal and Pakistan, and another was an American with dual Chinese citizenship.

 The attackers had reportedly gained access to this remote location by abducting two Pakistani guides.
 The site of the attack is located 4200 m above sea-level and can only be approached via foot or horseback.
 According to a Diamer police official, Muhammad Nabi, one of the abducted guides was killed during the shootout, while the other was found and detained for questioning.
 He said that there was general misinformation in the media regarding the Pakistani killed.
 Nabi stated that the guide of the expedition was a Nepalese by the name of Sona Sherpa and not the Pakistani guide as portrayed by the local media.

 Zhang Jingchuan, a Chinese mountaineer who survived the assault, described his ordeal in a press-conference held at Kunming in the Yunnan province of China.
 He recalled the attack being sudden.
 He said that he was shot at and a bullet flew over his head.
 After that, he stated he got out and started running blindly towards a trench 30 m away.
 Upon reaching the trench he jumped in and stayed there for 40 minutes.
 After that he made his way back to the cabin, where he called the police from a satellite phone.
 According to Zhang, a helicopter arrived nine hours after the incident, at first light, during which time he had grabbed an ice-axe and had moved to higher ground.
 Zhang Jingchuan also noted that before shooting the climbers, the attackers collected the climbers' passports and took their photos.